 If you have no option but to apply on a paper form, please telephone 03330 142 903 to request one.
-Please note that it is your responsibility to ensure that a completed form is returned to your local West Sussex school by the end of the last school day before 15 January 2025.
-Please ask the school to scan and email your application to admissions.
+Please note that it is your responsibility to ensure that the completed form is returned to your local West Sussex primary school by the application deadline.
+Please note that schools will be closed for half term between 28 October and 1 November 2024.
 Parents are not encouraged to return their paper forms directly to the Pupil Admissions Team unless they use Recorded Delivery post.
 Claims regarding missing forms will not be investigated unless you can provide evidence that it was received by the Pupil Admissions Team.
 West Sussex County Council is not responsible for forms lost or delayed in the post.
 We recommend that you keep a copy of the form and evidence of posting.

-As mentioned previously, please note that the governors of church voluntary aided schools and some academies ask parents to complete the school's Supplementary Information Form (SIF) by the same closing date.
+Please note that the Governors or Academy Trust of some own admission authority schools ask parents to complete the school's Supplementary Information Form (SIF) by the same closing date.
 This extra information enables these schools to rank applications correctly against their admissions criteria.
-The school must still consider your application if you choose not to complete the SIF, however failing to do so may affect the priority the Governors give your application under their admission criteria.
+The school must still consider your application if you choose not to complete the SIF, however failing to do so may affect the priority the school give your application under their admission criteria.
 SIFs can be found in Appendix 2 of this booklet and can be obtained from the school concerned.